-With respect to the Publication and Production functions, the RSE provides input to the IASA budget, statements of work, and manages vendor selection processes.
-The RSE performs annual reviews of the Production and Publication function which are then provided to the RSOC the IASA, and the community.
-Normally private financial details would not be included in a public version unless the IAOC concludes it is necessary to make such information public.
+With respect to the RFC Publisher and Production Center functions, the RSE provides input to the LLC budget, SOWs, and manages vendor selection processes.
+The RSE performs annual reviews of the RFC Production Center and Publisher function, which are then provided to the RSOC, the LLC, and the community.
+Normally, private financial details would not be included in a public version unless the LLC concludes it is necessary to make such information public.

-The RSE is responsible for the performance of the Production Center and Publisher.
-The RSE is responsible for issues that go beyond the production or publication functions, such as cross-stream coordination of priorities.
-Issues that require changes to the budget or contracts shall be brought to the attention of the IAD by the RSE.
+The RSE is responsible for the performance of the RFC Production Center and Publisher.
+The RSE is responsible for issues that go beyond the RFC Production Center or Publisher functions, such as cross-stream coordination of priorities.
+Issues that require changes to the budget or contracts shall be brought to the attention of the LLC by the RSE.

-The RSE is also responsible for creating documentation and structures that will allow for continuity of the RFC Series' in the face of changes in contracts and personnel.
+The RSE is also responsible for creating documentation and structures that will allow for continuity of the RFC Series in the face of changes in contracts and personnel.

-Vendor selection for the Production and Publisher functions is done in cooperation with the streams and under final authority of the IASA.
+Vendor selection for the RFC Production Center and Publisher functions is done in cooperation with the streams and under final authority of the LLC.
 Details on this process can be found in Section 4.1.